My Secret to Fixing Mealtime Barking

 Try thinking back on what may be missing (that attention) in your relationship with your dog.

 Has he received dog training every day?
 Training gives your dog the attention he needs in a positive and constructive way.
-It helps you build a strong working relationship with him.
+It helps you build strong communication and listening skills with him.

-If you train every day, you begin to gain his respect as a strong leader through obedience training.
-Working on sits and downs can foster discipline in other commands with your dog – like staying on his bed during mealtime.
+If you train every day, you begin to gain his respect as who he should look to for guidance, through obedience training.
+Working on sits and downs can develop discipline with other commands with your dog – like staying on his bed during mealtime.

 Are you exercising your dog?
 Have you ever heard the phrase “A tired dog is a good dog?”
 A long, brisk walk is another positive and constructive way to give your dog attention.